masterS of theology degree

 TCOR Bible Institute Requirements

-Prior to Admission, ALL STUDENTS ARE EXPECTED TO:
+Prior to Admission, ALL NEW STUDENTS ARE EXPECTED TO:

 Take an Admission Assessment

 Complete Application with non-refundable application fee.
-There is a nonrefundable $40 (US) application fee which includes processing of the application.
+Effective August 1, there is a nonrefundable $30 (US) application fee which includes processing of the application.

-Submit Transcripts and other requested documents for acceptance into program
+Submit copy of high school diploma, transcripts and other requested documents for acceptance into program.

 You MUST hold a Bachelors degree in Theology (or the equivalent) from an accredited Christian college or university with a minimum GPA of 3.0 on a 4.0 scale, thus demonstrating an aptitude for advanced study.